Codex + Claude Workflows / Applied

 Thesis

-The Real Reason You Keep Hitting Claude Limits (And How to Fix It) is a practical lesson in codex + claude workflows: Design sessions around context economy: fewer wandering prompts, clearer work packets, and better reuse of artifacts.
+The Real Reason You Keep Hitting Claude Limits (And How to Fix It) teaches a practical codex + claude workflows move: Design sessions around context economy: fewer wandering prompts, clearer work packets, and better reuse of artifacts.

 01